Las Vegas NV Elder Abuse Lawyer

 Under NRS 500.5093, elder abuse must be reported by certain persons if identified, including medical professionals treating the individual.
 If you believe your loved one is the victim of abuse, neglect, exploitation, isolation or abandonment, it is imperative that you get help to resolve the situation quickly and effectively.

-Las Vegas Elder Abuse Lawyer
+Contact a Las Vegas Elder Abuse Lawyer

 At Cogburn Law Offices, we advocate for elderly persons who have been victims of financial, physical, or emotional abuse.
 Statistically, family members are the most common perpetrators of financial abuse, followed by neighbors and home elder care workers.
 The finances of an elderly person can be irreparably damaged by an unscrupulous “friend,” caregiver, or even a family member who takes advantage of diminished capacity.
 Whether in a nursing home or in a home care setting, elder abuse is a serious issue and must be addressed and resolved correctly and fast.